umair-uas/NS3Learning/README.md

 ===============
 ```
-We will see the list of modules built successfully and ones which are not.
+:mag: We will see the list of modules built successfully and ones which are not.
 ```sh
 Build commands will be stored in build/compile_commands.json 'build' finished successfully (5m29.192s)